June 18, 2025, 9:23 am | Read time: 4 minutes

 Tip: Mildew is particularly common in plants from the gourd family, which includes cucumbers.
 Pumpkins, zucchinis, and melons should therefore not be planted in close proximity to each other to avoid infection chains.

-Can You Eat Cucumbers Instead of Mildew?
+Can You Eat Cucumbers Affected by Mildew?